The Society of the Friends of St George's and Descendants of the Knights of the Garter: Officers

-The foundation enjoys the service of its patron, the sovereign of the order, King Charles III and that of its president, the statutory knight companion of the order, His Royal Highness William, the Prince of Wales.
+The foundation enjoys the service of its patron, the sovereign of the order, His Majesty King Charles III and that of its president, the statutory knight companion of the order, His Royal Highness The Prince William, Prince of Wales.
 The foundation vice presidents are the members of the order.
 The foundation patron and officers are assisted in their duties by its Board of Trustees.

 The society members join in nominating a trustee to the foundation board, and are assisted in the society duties by its Friends' Consultative Committee.

 Membership

 All society members support its mission with their annual, ten-year or life contributions.
 Every member receives: